How to Ride Good Corners

 You can maximize arena space by making the best use of the corners.

-Only ask your horse for the amount of supple bend that he is able to give you for his level of training so that he can confidently negotiate the corners of the arena without losing rhythm, balance or relaxation.
+Remember, only ask your horse for the amount of supple bend that he is able to give you for his level of training so that he can confidently negotiate the corners of the arena without losing rhythm, balance, or relaxation.

 - How to Get Your Horse to Bend